CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ### **6. South Barracks**

-This room served as a miners' barracks, providing rest for the skilled delvers working within Wave Echo Cave between their shifts.
+This room served as a miners' barracks, providing rest for the skilled delvers working within Tide Echo Cavern between their shifts.
 Anyone who listens at the partially open door can faintly discern crunching and splintering sounds, making a DC 10 Wisdom (Perception) check to do so.

 ```
 Inside this chamber, old stone bunks are neatly arranged along the walls, while a corroded iron brazier filled with cold coals sits near the room's center.
 The floor is strewn with the bones of half a dozen dwarves and orcs, all adorned with fragments of their armor.
 Amongst the remains, three gray, hunched figures squat, pawing at the scraps and gnawing on the bones.